ReBarrington/AWSLambda-DynamoDB-API-Tutorial/README.md

     - After function has been written.
 Copy and paste to Lambda interface.
 - Test Lambda Function
     - Configure Test Event, deploy, test

+## Amazon API Gateway
+- We're using API Gateway to create a simple REST API to interact with our lambda functions to get/set user data.
+- API Gateway will call our lambda functions, which will in turn get/set data in the database.